cxcorp/cyber-course-project-2020/README.md

 ### Running

 After dependencies have been installed, run `npm start`.
 This will start the app at http://localhost:3000.
-If port 3000 is taken, change the port by doing
+If port 3000 is taken, change the port via environment variables by doing

 ```
-PORT=3001 npm start
+APP_PORT=3001 npm start
 ```

-on linux and macOS, or
+on Linux and macOS, or

 ```
-set PORT=3001
+set APP_PORT=3001
 npm start
 ```